telerik/xaml-docs/controls/radradialmenu/events/overview.md

 {{region cs-radradialmenu-events-overview_0}}
 	private void RadRadialMenu_Navigating(object sender, Controls.RadialMenuNavigatingEventArgs e)
 	{
-		// Autosize menu items only when they are more than 2 if (e.MenuItemTarget != null && e.MenuItemTarget.ChildItems.Count <= 2)
+		// Auto-size menu items only when they are more than 2 if (e.MenuItemTarget != null && e.MenuItemTarget.ChildItems.Count <= 2)
 		{
 			e.AutoSizeMenuItems = false;